 Origin: France (INRA), Bordeaux 1966, crossing Aï x Cristomorto

-Flowering: late (like Ferragnes) in March, rich, self-incompatible.
-It is pollinated with Ferragnès and other late-flowering varieties.
+Blossom: late (like Ferragnès) in March.
+Ferraduel can be pollinated with Ferragnès and other late-flowering varieties.

-Fruits: large, oval, hard shell, wide core.
-Very good quality with a delicious taste, core content 30%, no double fruits.
+Fruits: large, oval, hard shell, large kernel.
+Very good quality with a delicious taste, kernel content 30%, no double kernels.

 Frost resistance: very good, we recommend planting up to 400 m above sea level